skills17/euroskills-web-development-2023/src/modules/module-b/description.md

 ### Billing Quotas

-It is possible to set and remove a billing quota per workspace.
+It is possible to set and remove a user-defined billing quota per workspace.
 Each call to the provided API costs a certain amount of money.
 If a billing quota is set, it defines the maximum amount that can be spent on API calls within the assigned workspace per calendar month.
 If the quota is exceeded, usage of the API is not possible anymore for all API tokens of this workspace.